grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 The keystore file is relative to the directory you found this README in.
 Of course you can use a different wallet, but then you will have to provide it with tokens yourself (hint: `../reset.sh`)

+All external balance transactions are saved in raw wire format in `<datadir>/txs`, with transaction hash as file name.

 Only run _one_ of the following.